Generalizable Error Modeling for Human Data Annotation: Evidence From an Industry-Scale Search Data Annotation Program: Method

 \subsection{Operationalizations and Data Preprocessing}

-The features used in the models fall into three broad categories: Task metadata (e.g., input-query strings, search-output strings, historical conversion rates, etc.), past annotator performance (e.g., moving averages of performance or task volume over various time windows), session context features (e.g., task position in session) and post-label features which include information about an annotators interaction with a specific task (e.g., time on task, labels provided by the annotator, etc.).
+The features used in the models fall into four broad categories: Task metadata (e.g., input-query strings, search-output strings, historical conversion rates, etc.), past annotator performance (e.g., moving averages of performance or task volume over various time windows), session context features (e.g., task position in session), and task-completion features representing an annotator's interaction with a specific task (e.g., time on task, labels provided by the annotator, etc.).
+The latter three groups are behavioral features derived from the data annotation process.
 For a full list of features, please refer to Table \ref{tab:feature_table}.

 We used standard preprocessing techniques.
 Mean imputation and standard scaling were used for numerical features.
 For categorical features, missing values were imputed with a unique “missing” category before applying one-hot encoding.
-All transformations were performed relative to the distribution of values on the training set, such that no information was leaked from the validation and test set.
+All transformations were performed relative to the distribution of values in the training set, such that no information was leaked from the validation and test set.